marcogrimaldi29/marcogrimaldi29.github.io/_pages/cv.md

 ### International Course of German Language and Culture — University of Heidelberg
 *Heidelberg* • *2018*
+- Intensive 1-month C1-level summer course (CEFR) at the University of Heidelberg.

 ### Baccalaureate in Institute of Technology, Computer Science Specialization - I.T.I.
 Lattanzio
 *Rome* • *2005 - 2010*